leterDieu/Stellarity-mcoc/wiki/dev/docs/troubleshooting.md

 ## Realms
 !!! question
-    FokaStudio's Ender Expansion does not work on my realm!
+    Stellarity does not work on my realm!

-    Does FSEE work on Realms?
+    Does Stellarity work on Realms?

 **No, it does not.**